-To find an optimal quantizer, we now introduce a commonly used quantization algorithm: the competitive learning vector quantization (CLVQ) algorithm \citep{ahalt1990competitive}.
-This is derived directly from gradient descent on the quadratic distortion, starting from an initialization in the convex hull of the support of $\mu$.
-For a given quantization, the gradient of the distortion has a representation in terms of $\mu$-centroids of the corresponding Voronoi cells, given explicitly in \Cref{app:CLVQ}.
+To find an optimal quantizer, we use the competitive learning vector quantization (CLVQ) algorithm \citep{ahalt1990competitive}.
+This arises directly from gradient descent on the quadratic distortion.
+The gradient of the distortion has a representation in terms of $\mu$-centroids of the corresponding Voronoi cells, given explicitly in \Cref{app:CLVQ}.

-The CLVQ algorithm is presented in \Cref{alg:CLVQ}.
+The CLVQ algorithm is presented in the appendix as \Cref{alg:CLVQ}.
 It consists of iterating: (i) sampling from $\mu$, (ii) computing the nearest cluster centroid, and (iii) updating the cluster centroid with weighted average.
-This algorithm is \textit{equivalent to the mini-batch $k$-means method} when the stepsizes $\gamma_i$ are chosen to be the reciprocals of the number of points per-cluster \citep{sculley2010web,scikit-learn}.
+CLVQ is \textit{equivalent to the mini-batch $k$-means method} when the step-sizes $\gamma_i$ are chosen to be the reciprocals of the number of points per-cluster \citep{sculley2010web,scikit-learn}.
 We can thus interpret mini-batch $k$-means as finding a local minima of the optimal quantization problem.

-While this algorithm produces points $\rvx = (x_1,...,x_K)$, it remains to compute the associated weights approximating the measures of the Voronoi cells $\mu(C_i)$ as in \Cref{prop:OQWassersteinEquiv}.
+The CLVQ algorithm produces points $\rvx = (x_1,...,x_K)$, but it remains to compute the associated weights approximating the measures of the Voronoi cells $\mu(C_i)$ as in \Cref{prop:OQWassersteinEquiv}.
 This can be done in an online manner within the same iterations \citep{pages2015introduction}.

-\begin{proposition}[{\cite[Prop.
+\begin{proposition}[{\citealt[Prop.
 7]{bally2003quantization}}] Assume that the measure $\mu \in \gP_{2+\eta}(\R^d)$ for some $\eta>0$, and that it assigns no mass to hyperplanes.
-Assume further that the grids $\rvx^{(t)}$ produced by CLVQ \Cref{alg:CLVQ} converge to a stationary grid $\rvx^*$, i.e. $\nabla \gG(\rvx^*) = 0$, and that the step-sizes satisfy $\sum \gamma_k = +\infty$ and $\sum \gamma_k^{1+\delta} < \infty$ for some $\delta>0$.
+Assume further that the grids $\rvx^{(t)}$ produced by CLVQ converge to a stationary grid $\rvx^*$, i.e. $\nabla \gG(\rvx^*) = 0$, and that the step-sizes satisfy $\sum \gamma_k = +\infty$ and $\sum \gamma_k^{1+\delta} < \infty$ for some $\delta>0$.
 Then, \begin{enumerate} \item The companion weights $w_k$ converge almost surely to the limiting weights $\mu(C_k^*)$; \item The moving average of the empirical quadratic distortion converges to the limiting distortion: